EXPERIMENT 2: THE SPACE BETWEEN

 TIMETABLE: 3 Weeks.
-30% of final grade
+30% of final grade.

-ARCHITECTURAL ISSUE: The Art of Experimentation
+ARCHITECTURAL ISSUE: The Stop.

-ARCHITECTURAL CONVENTION: The Ramp
+ARCHITECTURAL CONVENTION: Monumental Architecture.

 ARCHITECTURAL CHALLENGE: Articulating figure and ground in 3 dimensions.
-Two laboratories.

 PREMISE: Architecture may be designed by the amalgamation of discrete forms.
 Such Boolean operations promote an abstract understanding of the relationships required to make whole systems.